clarissalabrum/clarissalabrum.github.io/index.md

 [CS 2420, Algorithms and Data Structures](https://github.com/clarissalabrum/cs2420) repository contains different projects that involved using data structures to solve different logical problems.

-[Math 4610](), [Math 5620 Numerical Solutions to Differential Equations](https://github.com/clarissalabrum/math5620), Assignments for these classes were in the form of tasksheets where sometimes different java projects were created to solve the problems.
+[Math 4610 Computational Mathematics](https://github.com/clarissalabrum/math4610), [Math 5620 Numerical Solutions to Differential Equations](https://github.com/clarissalabrum/math5620), Assignments for these classes were in the form of tasksheets where sometimes different java projects were created to solve the problems.
 The courses required a Software Manual where every project was documented.

 ## Personal